Severance Pay Calculator Canada 2026

 What is ESA severance?

 ESA (Employment Standards Act) severance is the statutory minimum in provinces that require it.
-In Ontario, employers with payroll ≥$2.5M (or 50+ employees laid off within 6 months) must pay 1 week of pay per year of service, up to 26 weeks, for employees with 5+ years.
+In Ontario, employers with global payroll ≥$2.5M—or where 50+ employees were terminated within 6 months because all or part of the business permanently closed—must pay 1 week of pay per year of service, up to 26 weeks, for employees with 5+ years.
 This is the legal floor.
+Note: Ontario also has a separate termination pay (notice) entitlement; ESA severance and termination pay are distinct and cannot offset each other.
 Our severance pay calculator Canada shows ESA when applicable.
 For income tax on severance, use our Canada Tax Calculator.

 Ontario severance: 1 week per year

-Ontario ESA severance = 1 week of regular pay per year of service, up to 26 weeks.
-Eligibility: 5+ years of service and (employer payroll ≥$2.5M or 50+ employees terminated in 6 months).
-The calculator applies this when you select Ontario.
+Ontario ESA severance = 1 week of regular pay per year of service (including partial years), up to 26 weeks.
+Eligibility requires 5+ years of service and either: employer global payroll ≥$2.5M, or 50+ employees terminated within 6 months because all or part of the business permanently closed.
+The calculator applies these rules when you select Ontario.
 For EI after severance runs out, use our EI Benefits Calculator Canada.
 For US equivalents, see our US Severance Calculator.

 When to use a severance calculator